 – Grounding Heavy Voltage Equipment

 After donning the correct safety gear, it’s crucial to ground heavy-voltage equipment correctly.
-Grounding essentially creates a direct, safe path for electrical current to follow, ensuring any excess current that may arise doesn’t result in equipment damage or personal injury.
+Grounding creates a direct, safe path for electrical current to follow, ensuring any excess current that may arise doesn’t result in equipment damage or personal injury.

 – Importance of Fuse and Safety Switches